 In the ‘70s and ‘80s and even the ‘90s, it was common to hear of Spanish properties that were registered in the names of offshore holding companies and the companies, rather than the properties themselves, were offered for sale.
 In the early years, many of these companies were domiciled in Panama; later on, Gibraltar based companies became very popular as they were closer to home.

 As indicated earlier, in 2007 the Holding Company special tax treatment was abolished and anyone selling property out of the company after that had to pay the 35% company tax in force at the time, or had a certain period of time in which to liquidate the company.
-However, in compensation, a Capital Gains Tax of 18% was finally introduced for non-resident owners who sold properties owned in their own names.
-This is now up from 19% to 21% in 2013 due to the credit crunch.
-This long overdue “normalization” of taxes for non-residents hastened the disappearance of the infamous “B money” (cash) in property transactions.
+However, in compensation, a capital gains tax of 18% was finally introduced for non-resident owners who sold properties owned in their own names.
+This is now set at a 19% for EU residents (and 24% for rest of non-residents in Spain).
+This long overdue "normalization" of taxes for non-residents hastened the disappearance of the infamous "B money” (cash) in property transactions.

 As a consequence of the above, those still owning properties within a company structure have gradually become cornered over time.
 The advice to buyers today from almost all lawyers is not to buy within a company structure, except under certain specific conditions and especially, not to buy someone else’s company where the property has a low book asset value, as you would be taking on this “unrealized Capital Gains Tax” as mentioned before.
 Most people today prefer to buy a property in their own name or, at least, with their own newly formed company and a present-day, full tax base for the cost of the property.